 Storefront locale files

-Storefront locale files host translation strings for content displayed on the storefront throughout the theme.
+.json file extension.
+They host translation strings for content displayed on the storefront throughout the theme.
 These translations can be accessed by merchants through the Shopify Language Editor.

 Rather than hard-coded text strings, theme layouts, templates, snippets, and Liquid assets can reference these translations with the Liquid translation filter (